shloksomani/react-terminal-portfolio/README.md

 ## Code

-The code for this project is in the code-react-terminal branch.
-For deploying your react-app to GitHub pages follow this link - [Deploy-to-github-pages](https://reactgo.com/deploy-react-app-github-pages/)
+The code for this project is in the react-terminal-code branch for deploying your react-app to GitHub pages follow this link - [Deploy-to-github-pages](https://reactgo.com/deploy-react-app-github-pages/)

 ## Installation